 As you approach the Ixtapa-Zihuatanejo airport, you will likely circle the Playa Blanca Bay which is just south of Zihuatanejo.
 You may see Los Moros (white islets just outside the bay), Cerro Guaymilule (the forested point at the south end of the bay) and the Laguna Potosi (lagoon extending inland from Guaymilule).
 The village of Barra de Potosi sits at the mouth of the lagoon.The airport is at the north end of the bay about 8 miles up the beach from the village.

 After landing, you will pass through the immigration line where you present your passport and the visa application that you filled out on the plane.
 You then pick up your luggage, run it through an x-ray machine and then go up to a little booth where you push a button and get a green light or red light.
 Maybe one in twenty times you get the red light which means the customs people open and poke around your luggage before smiling and waving you through.
 Green light and you pass right into the reception area where there are stands for car rentals, taxis, etc. The taxi fares are controlled by the taxi union and are not easily negotiated.
 The fare from the airport all the way to Barra de Potosi is about US$35.
 There are also car rental outfits in the airport.
-Here is a link to a portal that searches them: Rental Cars.
-Com.
+Although you can book on site, we suggest booking ahead.

-It is about a 15 minute drive to Barra depending on whether you take the scenic and partially unpaved beach road or the inland highway route.
+It is about a 15 minute drive to Barra depending on whether you take the scenic beach road or the inland highway route.
 Lodgings on the north end of the beach are closer.

 From San Miguel de Allende

-If you are coming from San Miguel de Allende, Mexico, here are directions.
-TAR Airlines, a new Mexican regional airline, also has inaugurated flights from Queretaro to Ixtapa/Zihuatanejo.
-The link is here.
+If you are coming from San Miguel de Allende, Mexico, here are driving directions.
+There are also flights from Queretaro and Leon.

 There are no banks or ATMs in Barra de Potosi or along the beach and the local restaurants and businesses do not take credit cards.
 They may accept US dollars but at a poor exchange rate.
 So you will want to bring pesos.
 The easiest place to get them is usually your own bank.
 There are money exchange booths in the Ixtapa-Zihuatanejo airport, but you will get a better rate at one of the ATMs in the airport.
 However they sometimes are out of cash and/or have a limit of roughly US$250 per withdrawal.